Jayrajrodage/Voting_on_polygon/README.md

 # Voting_on_polygon

 # Description
-Dao is a smart contract-based platform that allows for decentralized decision-making and organization.Members can create proposals and vote on them to determine the direction of the organization.
+This is a smart contract-based platform that allows for decentralized decision-making and organization.Members can create proposals and vote on them to determine the direction of the organization.

 # Features